matthewtolman/zig_csv/README.md

 The field streamer will write each filed into a writer.
 It does not try to indicate the end of a row to the writer.
 Instead, it exposes state in the form of the `atRowEnd` method.

-There are two sub-approaches depending on validation.
-The first is partial fields (through `FieldStreamPartial`) and the next is fully-valid fields only (through `FieldStream`).

-> Note: the Parser uses the `FieldStream` behind the scenes

-With the partial fields each byte is written as it is processed without buffering.
-This means that if there is an invalid field (e.g. `John"Doe"`), then some of the data will be written to the writer before the parse error is detected.
-However, this also means there is no internal buffer limiting field size or taking up stack memory.
-A "no infinite loop" limit is imposed of 2^32 bytes per field.
-This may be adjusted if desired (for whatever reason).

-In contrast, the fully-valid field only model will buffer fields internally and ensure they are valid before writing them to the stream.
-When it does write to the writer, it will write the entire field at once.
-This also has the advantage that writers which require memory allocations will perform fewer allocations on average.

-However, because `FixedStream` needs an in-memory buffer we do need to keep that buffer in the stack.
-The size of the buffer must be provided at compile time.

-Both field streamers also provide a row count with the `row` property.

-Field streamers are primarily meant to be used inside a more complex parser.
-As such, their usage and interface is less user-friendly, and they can offer more detail than is necessary.
+The field streamer is primarily meant to be used inside a more complex parser.
+As such, its usage and interface is less user-friendly, and it can offer more detail than is necessary.
 When possible, use one of the other provided parsers.

-Below is example usage of the partial field stream:
+Below is example usage of the field stream:

 ```zig
 const zcsv = @import("zcsv");